techidaily/site-win11-tips/source/_posts/quick-fix-turn-off-the-mobile-interface-win-11.md

  If you're looking to disable Windows Mobility Centre, you can do so by using the local editor group policy.
 However, it is important to note that the tool only works with Windows 11 Professional and Enterprise editions.

  In other words, if you use Windows Home edition, you won't have access to Local Group Policy.
-For this to work, you must first[activate the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .
+For this to work, you must first [activate the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .

  To disable Windows Mobility Center using the Local Group Policy Editor, follow these steps:

-1. Open the Local Group Policy Editor (see[how to open the Local Group Policy Editor](https://www.makeuseof.com/tag/open-local-group-policy-editor-windows/) for more information).
+1. Open the Local Group Policy Editor (see [how to open the Local Group Policy Editor](https://www.makeuseof.com/tag/open-local-group-policy-editor-windows/) for more information).
 2. Then navigate to the following path:
 Computer Configuration > Administrative Templates > Windows Components > Windows Mobility Center
 3. Select the**Windows Mobility Center** folder from the left pane, then double-click**Turn off Windows Mobility Center** .